 Each recipe has notes from his Assistant Chef Jarez that help to make the most of the dish.
 Pay close attention to the beginning of the book - Coolio helps you set up your kitchen and pantry (ahem, 'Pimptry') in the most efficient way with everything you'll need.
 This book is created for the beginner with a limited budget, but the recipes aren't dumbed-down and certainly don't seem like budget food at all - 5 stars at a 1 star price is right on the money.

 You need a sense of humor to read this, though - and if you do, you'll be laughing so hard you'll fall off your chair.
-My husband never, ever reads cookbooks, but I caught him checking this one out and chuckling the whole time.
 I got started reading and couldn't stop - each page is hysterical, but so dead-on as far as cooking goes that I was honestly shocked.

 I think the best part about this book is that it speaks to a whole new bunch of folks and bringing the art and love of cooking to them is just awesome.
 I commend Coolio for reaching out to and teaching the average guy how to cook.